CollaFuse: Navigating Limited Resources and Privacy in Collaborative Generative AI: Introduction

 \chapter{Introduction}

 In the realm of Information Systems Research, the emergence of generative artificial intelligence (GenAI) technologies like ChatGPT and DALL-E has marked a significant milestone.
 These advancements, as detailed by~\citet{feuerriegel2023generative}, have broadened public access to GenAI and catalyzed its integration into diverse sectors.
 Among GenAI innovations, the denoising diffusion probabilistic model (DDPM) stands out for its ability to generate high-quality images through an advanced denoising process, outperforming earlier methods such as generative adversarial networks (GANs)~\citep{goodfellow20gans} or variational autoencoders (VAEs)~\citep{Kingma2014VAE} in terms of diversity and convergence guarantees~\citep{nichol21improving, dhariwal21beating}.
 However, the implementation of DDPMs in business analytics and other fields is not without challenges.
 These models demand extensive data sets and computational resources~\citep{wang2023patch}, which are often limited, especially in decentralized systems~\citep{hirt2019cognition}.
 The healthcare sector exemplifies these constraints, where data scarcity, privacy concerns, and high costs of data collection are present~\citep{Veeraragavan2023SecuringFLGAN, Wang2023PrivacyFL_ICU}.
+Nonetheless, DDPMs possess significant potential in the healthcare sector for example in medical image synthesis, reconstruction, or Image-to-Image translation.~\citep{KAZEROUNI2023102846}.
 To address these challenges, researchers have explored various strategies, including patch-wise training~\citep{wang2023patch}, few-shot learning ~\citep{Lu2023specialist, ruiz2023dreambooth, Zhang2023Sine}, and notably, federated learning (FL)~\citep{McMahan2017FL, fan2020federated}.
 FL enhances data accessibility, yet raises privacy concerns~\citep{shokri17meminf,zhu19leakage} and the need for significant local computational capabilities.